AstraLuma/pyinput/README.rst

   * ``dev_ranges()`` -- Returns the ranges of the absolute axis, as a dict

 ``UinputStream``
-  Inherits from EvdevStream, but most of the methods will probably fail.
-It also keeps track of the state of the device (namely if it's created) and will wrap errors.
+  Inherits from ``EvdevStream``, but most of the methods will probably fail.
+It also keeps track of the state of the device (namely if it's created).

   The context manager interface is implemented somewhat unusually.
 It is actually meant to be nested.
 To demonstrate: